Introduction to Radio Communications [Online short course]

 This course introduces attendees to radio communications and associated technologies.

 This course introduces students to radio communication and associated technologies.
-Modules include an overview of radio service as a transmission media, how transmitters and receivers work, an overview of wave propagation and radio antenna systems.
+Modules include an overview of radio service as a transmission media, how transmitters and receivers work, and an overview of wave propagation and radio antenna systems.

-The information is introductory in nature and designed for all audiences.
+The information is introductory and designed for all audiences.
 Students will acquire a basic understanding of radio communications theory.
 This course is designed for students (individuals) who are new to the radio/critical communication industry.

 What: Online short course